rug19/rug19/README.md

 ## **Overview 👉**

 <p>"Hello!
-I'm Ruan Gomes, a programming enthusiast embarking on the journey of software development.
+I'm Ruan Gomes, a programming enthusiast diving into the world of software development.
 Currently, I'm pursuing my degree in Analysis and Systems Development.
-I'm excited to learn and enhance my skills as a beginner programmer.
-I have experience in [mention any languages or technologies you've worked with], and I'm always seeking new challenges to expand my knowledge.
-I'm open to collaboration opportunities and eager to contribute to exciting projects!".</p>
+I'm passionate about learning and honing my skills as a programmer.
+I thrive on tackling new challenges and am eager to contribute to exciting projects.
+Open to collaboration opportunities and looking forward to making meaningful contributions!".</p>

 ## **Skills 🚀**